karellopez/docker_workshop_template/workshop/introduction.md

 - **JSON files*** with the key information for each of the quality metrics in a Python dictionary format.
 - **TSV files**** with more detailed results for some of the metrics presented as Pandas Data Frames.

-To ensure the clarity of the results, the pipeline includes a **plotting module** that generates visual HTML reports based onf the TSV files.
+To ensure the clarity of the results, the pipeline includes a **plotting module** that generates visual HTML reports based on the TSV files.
 For each metric, an html report is created (6 in total).

 <br>

-### Next steps:
+### Next section
 In the next section, we'll walk through the content of the HTML reports.